Dre Campbell Farm

 DIY Stink Bug Trap

-A cheap DIY trap for brown marmorated stink bugs that have entered your home is to use a roasting pan made of foil.
-Fill it with water and a little liquid soap and place it in a dark area.
+A cheap DIY trap for brown marmorated stink bugs that have entered your home is a foil-roasting pan.
+Fill it with water and a little liquid soap, and place it in a dark area.

 Next, shine a bright light on the pan.
 The light will draw the bugs to it, and they will drown in the pan of water.